1992 Moray District Council election

-Elections to Moray District Council were held on 7 May 1992, the same day as the other Scottish local government elections.
-Each ward elected a single member using the first-past-the-post voting system.
+Elections to Moray District Council were held on 7 May 1992, on the same day as the other Scottish local government elections.
+This was the sixth and final election to the district council following the implementation of the Local Government (Scotland) Act 1973.

+The election used the 18 wards created by the Initial Statutory Reviews of Electoral Arrangements in 1980.
+Each ward elected one councillor using first-past-the-post voting.

 Background

-As in this election to the Moray District Council, the Independent group at the 1988 election also took 9 seats, with the SNP a close second at 7.
+As in this election to Moray District Council, the Independent group at the 1988 election also took 9 seats, with the SNP a close second at 7.
 Labour held the remaining 2 seats.